-2. Thermochronology
+3. Thermochronology

 A range of magmatic and orthogneiss samples were collected with the aim of having a representative sample set of the major magmatic suites of central Madagascar.
 This is important for determining overprinting relationships of key structural events, and determining relative and absolute timing constraints on these events.
-We used four geochronology/thermochronology techniques: zircon U-Pb (closure temperature ~900-1000°C), apatite U-Pb (closure temperature ~350-550°C), muscovite Rb-Sr (closure temperature ~500-600°C) and biotite Rb-Sr (closure temperature ~300-400°C).
-Detailed methodologies for these techniques are provided in Supplementary B. Due to the abundance of samples (41 in total), detailed results for each sample and outcrop are also provided in Supplementary B. Sample descriptions, location and age data are summarised in Table 1.
+We used four geochronology/thermochronology techniques: zircon U-Pb (closure temperature ~900-1000°C), apatite U-Pb (closure temperature ~350-550°C), muscovite Rb-Sr (closure temperature ~300-400°C).
+The results are summarised in Figure 8 and documented more extensively in Supplementary B. Detailed methodologies for these techniques are also provided in Supplementary B. Rb-Sr mica dating using LA-QQQ-ICP-MS is a novel technique, and this data presents some of the first published data of its kind.
+The good agreement of Rb-Sr mica ages with U-Pb apatite ages, which have similar closure temperatures, demonstrates that Rb-Sr mica dating is a useful tool for dating medium-temperature events.
+Due to the abundance of samples (41 in total), detailed results for each sample and outcrop, including plots of isotopic data, are provided in Supplementary B. Sample descriptions, location and age data are summarised in Table 1.
 Isotopic data are given in Supplementary C.